nocomplexity/FreeAndOpenMachineLearning/ml-challenges.rst

 ==============================

 Machine learning is a technology that currently comes with some special challenges.
-This section outlines the most important challenges you will hit when you have decided to use machine learning for real.
+This section outlines the most important challenges you hit when you have decided to use machine learning for real.

 .. image:: /images/ml-challenges.png
    :alt: ML Implementation challenges